 Leverage floodplain science and messaging to influence policy that expedites on-the-ground infrastructural improvements to promote robust fisheries and self-sustaining populations of wild salmonids in the Central Valley by allowing fish to access and benefit from functioning floodplains.

-The Central Valley and Central Coast regions are both managed from the Central California Office on the Russian River in Windsor just 10 minutes north of Santa Rosa.
+The Central California region is managed from our office on the Russian River in Windsor just 10 minutes north of Santa Rosa.
 Central Valley projects are focused on restoration and management of floodplain habitats.
-The Managed Agricultural Floodplain Habitat Study on Knaggs Ranch in Yolo Bypass (Between Woodland and Sacramento) is our flag ship project for the Central Valley.
+The Nigiri Project on Knaggs Ranch in Yolo Bypass (Between Woodland and Sacramento) is our flag ship project for the Central Valley.

 Central Valley Floodplains

 Central Valley salmon and steelhead restoration is perhaps one of California’s biggest restoration challenges.
 Efforts are underway to improve the Delta, provide fish passage above dams that ring the valley floor, and improve flows below these dams.
 These efforts are important, but providing juvenile fish access to historic floodplain habitat is an often overlooked, but important driver of the health of Central Valley steelhead and salmon.

 For some time, a Central Valley Flood Protection Plan has been in development because the state’s current system is vulnerable to catastrophic events that could flood Sacramento and other cities in the Central Valley.
 In fact, Sacramento is the most vulnerable metropolitan area in the United States to flooding with a catastrophic flood having a 50% chance of occurring within the next 100 years.